aalogan/London-Fire-Brigade-Callouts/README.md

 ## Callout Prediction <br />
 Below is a sample callout prediction for the following 6 full days, produced by running the code in the prediction script (predictionscript.py in the repo).
 This code scrapes the 2 Met Office webpages, extracts the data and feature engineers weather columns to match the linear regression model above, adds other feature engineered columns, imports the model and creates  prediction.
 Note the daily seasonality combined with weather variation overlaid. <br />
 <img src = "Assets/images/prediction.png"> <br />

 ## Classification Modelling
-For all of the modelling, the baseline from the data was:
+For all of the modelling, the baseline from the data was: <br />
-* Baseline Values <br />
+Baseline Values <br />
 -False Alarm: 	  0.5022 <br />
 -Special Service: 0.3138 <br />
 -Fire: 		  0.1840 <br />

 * [Logistic Regression](#logistic-regression-)
 * [Other Models](other-models-)